-In this article we will look at how to end common sentences or sentences using particles.
-There are many particles that can be used at the end of sentences, these final particles are called 終助詞 - Shūjoshi.
-Let's take the examples:
+In this article we will see how to end common phrases or sentences using particles.
+There are many particles that can be used at the end of sentences, these final particles are called 終助詞 – Shūjoshi.
+Let's go to the examples:

 Indicates a confident conclusion, an emotional emphasis.
 It can be used as an explanatory particle, most often by women.
 It is also used to emphasize questions.

-Indicates emphasis, agreement, request for confirmation, etc. Very similar to the Brazilian right.
-Often interpreted with a comprehensive idea of "it's not like that", "you don't think like that" or "you don't agree with me", it is also used as a polite or friendly ending.
-Some people end up ending most sentences with “ね”.
+Indicates emphasis, agreement, request for confirmation, etc. Well like the Brazilian,.
+Many times interpreted with a comprehensive idea of "It's not like that," "you don't think so" or "you don't agree with me" is also used as a polished or friendly ending.
+Some people end up ending most sentences with "ね".

 It also works as a “phrase softener”, that is, it makes the sentence softer.
 Stretching the syllable makes it more emphatic. neee?

 The artigo is still half finished, but we recommend opening it to read the following later:

 - After a noun is used when calling someone;